mt2017-tartu-shared-task/nmt-system-D/reports/report4.md

 5. Source sentence is two sentences in fact: splitting is bad.
 Second sentence is missing.
 "kohustuste" is translated twice as "obligations" and "duties".
 Second part of translation makes little sense.
 There are mistakes in word choice and forms.

+4.1.
+ID 56: ( 4 ) System operators do not have the right to disclose commercial information which has been notified to them in the performance of their duties .
+ID 57: Traders in energy supply define the content of business and confidential information by coordinating the regulator .
+5.1.
+Sentence was split.
+Now it is translated fully.
+No improvement on the first part, second was translated almost correctly.

+Positive effect of our changes.
+No new mistakes.
+BLEU increased.

 ### 7